Inspire Challenge FAQ's

 - Finalists are encouraged to have some representation of their submissions, such as a mock-up, prototype, or presentation they can show to Convention attendees.
 This is a chance to build new partnerships or gain new feedback or insights into their idea.

-- In a plenary session on Thursday the 21st of September, finalists will make their final presentation of their idea and have brief Q&A with the judges.
+- In a plenary session during the convention, finalists will make their final presentation of their idea and have brief Q&A with the judges.
 Judges will finalize their rankings and awardees will be announced that day.

 How will the grant award process work?